Drupal vs. WordPress

 Even as the third most popular CMS, Drupal has one of the largest open source communities in the world.
 With more than one million members working together to build the platform, provide support, create documentation, and more, Drupal has a larger community than Joomla, despite having a smaller market share.
 You can meet some of these members at DrupalCon or at other events across 200 countries.

 Some of these community members are responsible for writing, updating, and translating official user guides.
 Each of these guides is available on Drupal’s site and provide a tutorial-style overview of building and maintaining sites on Drupal.
 While these guides are subject to a formal editorial process, community documentation is not.
 These articles can be written and freely edited by any member of the Drupal community.
 As a result, there’s more availble but they vary in quality.

 If you’re still looking for an answer, you can try searching among the support forum threads.

-Below are their individual approaches to security.
+Below are each of the CMSs’ individual approaches to security.